Slevinski/slevinski.github.io/series/writing-and-representation/entries/plane-based-writing-and-script-typology/point-line-plane-evidence-notes.md

 **Interpretive framing, writing theory, and the case for plane-based writing**

-These notes carry the fuller point-line-plane argument behind `Sutton SignWriting Foundations: The Shape of Writing` and connect it to the writing-systems lane.
+These notes carry the fuller point-line-plane argument behind *Sutton SignWriting Foundations: The Shape of Writing* and connect it to the writing-systems series.

-Just as `Language Without Sound` argued that literacy does not require sound or vision, this companion piece argues that literacy does not require linearity.
+Just as *Language Without Sound* argued that literacy does not require sound or vision, this companion piece argues that literacy does not require linearity.
 The aim here is to clarify the strongest writing-theory points behind the essay, identify where the framework is interpretive rather than taxonomic, and show why SignWriting matters as a case of writable space rather than only as a notation for sign.

 The framework below clarifies why plane-based writing systems such as SignWriting deserve equal consideration as writing, literacy, and research support.